-Starting Arduino doesn’t have to cost a lot at all, this post aims to cover the cheap ways to get started with Arduino, which are especially useful for when you are trying out a project and want to be sure it will work.
+Starting Arduino doesn’t have to cost a lot.
+This post aims to cover the cheap ways to get started with Arduino.
+This is useful for when you are trying out a project and want to be sure it will work, without paying a fortune.
 You can always upgrade and swap out the parts later for their more robust / better quality matches later.
-Although, I have had good experiences and the parts I’ve been ordering have worked as intended.
+That’s the first part of prototyping.

 The list in brief

-The first ones I’m mentioning are good for any location, I’m based in the UK and it’s typically no postage charges.
-Delivery is usually from China and mostly when you place an order, it goes straight to the suppliers so you typically get each order in a separate package from a different location.[Note: these are not “Arduino” branded boards, they are clones of a variety of different brands.
+The first ones I’m mentioning are good for any location.
+I’m based in the UK and it’s typically no postage charges.
+Delivery is usually from China and mostly when you place an order, it goes straight to the suppliers.
+You typically get each order in a separate package from a different location.[Note: these are not “Arduino” branded boards, they are clones of a variety of different brands.
 Typically the community asks that if you purchase out of the official channels then you offer a small donation to Arduino to help continue research and development of the platform.]

-I usually spend a good amount of time on the site looking around at the prices and components as there are some really inexpensive items that might be a good way to experiment with components.
+I usually spend a good amount of time on the site looking around at the prices and components.
+There are some really inexpensive items that might be a good way to experiment with new bits.

 [my favourite] ALI EXPRESS